 The Risk Management Committee (RMC) shall be responsible for the oversight of the Corporation's Enterprise Risk Management system to ensure its functionality and effectiveness.
-It shall be composed of at least three (3) members, majority of whom shall be independent directors including the Chairman who is not at the same time the Chairman of the Board or of any other Board Committee.
+It shall be composed of at least three (3) members, majority of whom shall be independent directors.
 In accordance with this, the members of the Committee may be removed or replaced, and any vacancies in the Committee shall be filled by the Board.
 At least one member of the Committee shall have adequate and competent understanding and experience on risk management principles and practices, in addition to thorough knowledge of the Corporation's business and industry in which it operates.